lejan/DockerTemplate/README.md

-# DockerTemplate
+# FocalNoeticGaz11
-A simple template to use Docker
+A base platform to work with Gazebo 11 and ROS Noetic in Ubuntu Focal